kaaengine/kaa/docs/reference/geometry.rst

     If you don't close the polygon (the last point in the list is not identical with the first one) kaa will do that for you.

-    Note that if you're creating a Polygon for the purpose of the hitbox node (:class:`physics.HitboxNode`) then the polygon `must be convex <https://en.wikipedia.org/wiki/Convex_polygon>`_.
+    The polygon `must be convex <https://en.wikipedia.org/wiki/Convex_polygon>`_.
+Kaa engine will throw an exception if you try to create a non-convex polygon.
+You may use :meth:`classify_polygon` function to check if a list of points will form a convex polygon or not.

     .. code-block:: python